scout24ch/frontend-challenge/README.md

 ## Work
 - 60 minutes
-- Sending back your solution must be in the 60 mins timeframe.
+- You must send back your solution within the 60 minuts timeframe.
 - As soon as you're ready, you'll get the challenge tasks in a file, over skype.
 - You can use the skype chat during the 60 mins, for your questions
 - You can use whatever environment you feel confortable with (IDE, Operating System)